inspec/inspec-aws/docs/resources/aws_config_delivery_channel.md

 ##### channel_name _(optional)_

 This resource can be passed a single parameter, the Channel Name.
-This can be passed either as a string or as a `channel_name: 'value'` hash.
+This can be passed either as a string or as a `channel_name: 'value'` key-value entry in a hash.

 See also the [AWS documentation on Delivery Channels](https://docs.aws.amazon.com/config/latest/developerguide/manage-delivery-channel.html).